bson/filtergen/README.md

      with a specific response.
 Calculates component values for a cut-off frequency (-3dB) of f0 Hz, gain H0.
      R1 is used to scale resistors, with 1k being a good starting point.
-     If supplied, a KiCAD schmatic is output to 'filename'.
+     If supplied, a KiCad schmatic is output to 'filename'.

-     Adding an initial 'sim' argument outputs a KiCAD schematic suitable for simulation with KiCAD's built-in ngspice support.
+     Adding an initial 'sim' argument outputs a KiCAD schematic suitable for simulation with KiCad's built-in ngspice support.

 SI suffixes: M k  m u n p
 ```